JGCRI/pygcam/docs/source/install.rst

    -r, --reuseTarFiles   Use the already-downloaded tar files rather then
                          retrieving them again.
 Implies -k/--keepTarFiles.

-The script requires Python 2.x (as does pygcam).
+The script requires Python 2.x.
 If you have Python installed, you can use it to run this script, which uses only standard modules.
-If you need to install Python, follow the instructions for :ref:`installing Anaconda <install-anaconda>`, then you can download and run the install script.
+If you need to install Python, follow the instructions above for installing Anaconda, then you can download and run the install script.
 The installation script runs on all three GCAM platforms (MacOS, Windows, and Linux.)